Car-free adventures toPlaces kids will lovearound the UK

 • How do we get there?
 Follow Good Journey’s directions.

 • What do we do when we’re peckish?
 There are pubs and cafes between the garden and Tulse Hill railway station and more of them in the other direction near Brockwell Park.
-Cafe Lulu serves up homemade cakes and sarnies, salads and fresh pastries.
+Lulu’s Deli serves up homemade cakes and sarnies, salads and fresh pastries.

 1. Wildwood, Kent

 At Wildwood Kent there’s a cool adventure play park with Kent’s tallest vertical drop slide.
-There’s also zip wire, a wilderness fort, a twisty slide, some pine marten towers and a special area for children under 5.
-And – best of all – there are more than forty acres of ancient woodland to explore with dozens of native wild animals: wolves and badgers, elks, otters and cranes, creatures of all sizes from dormice to bison.
+There’s also a zip wire, wilderness fort, twisty slide, some pine marten towers and a special area for children under five.
+And – best of all – there are more than forty acres of ancient woodland to explore with dozens of native wild animals: wolves, badgers, elks, otters, cranes – creatures of all sizes from dormice to bison.

-• Erik the Green, Wildwood’s very own Viking, runs bushcraft sessions and the onsite experts can share fascinating facts about the animal in their care.
+• There are various children’s groups and events, and the onsite experts can share fascinating facts about the animals in their care.

 1. Shepreth Wildlife Park, Cambridgeshire

 Just steps away from the railway station, Shepreth Wildlife Park is full of curious creatures from aardvarks to wildcats.
 There are cute red pandas and ring-tailed lemurs, huge hairy tarantulas and crested porcupines.
-2022 sees regular events to celebrate the tenth anniversary of Shepreth Wildlife conservation charity and hedgehog hospital.
+Keepers give daily talks about the animals in their care.

 1. Waddesdon, Buckinghamshire

-There’s always plenty for kids to do at Waddesdon House and Garden like the winding woodland playground, sensory trail, and acres of grounds to explore, including an aviary full of exotic birds.
+There’s always plenty for kids to do at Waddesdon House and Garden.
+This includes the winding woodland playground, sensory trail, and acres of grounds to explore, including an aviary full of exotic birds.